Large Language Models are not Fair Evaluators: Introduction

-1) \textbf{Multiple Evidence Calibration (MEC)}: We prompt the model to generate evaluation evidence before assigning scores, leveraging the inherent properties of causal language models for calibration.
-We also employ ensemble techniques to incorporate multiple evidence chains to further stabilize the result.
-2) \textbf{Balanced Position Calibration (BPC)}: To further reduce positional bias, we evaluate each candidate in both positions across two runs and compute the final score as the average of the two runs.
+To address this issue, we propose three simple yet effective strategies to calibrate positional bias: \textbf{1) Multiple Evidence Calibration (MEC)}: We prompt the model to generate evaluation evidence before assigning scores, leveraging the inherent properties of causal language models for calibration.
+We also employ ensemble techniques to incorporate multiple evidence calibration results to further stabilize the evaluation. \textbf{2) Balanced Position Calibration (BPC)}: To further reduce positional bias, we evaluate each candidate in both positions across two runs and compute the final score as the average of the two runs. \textbf{3) Human In The Loop Calibration (HITLC)}: We also explore human-in-the-loop evaluation and consider a diversity-based method to get a cue to indicate biased candidates based on the evaluation results of MEC and BPC.